 Whatever your taste and style, there is a sapphire to suit it!
-By purchasing your dream jewel from The Pink Pigs, you support not only your personal beauty, but also animals in need.
+By purchasing your dream jewelry from The Pink Pigs, you not only get a fine quality gemstone piece at a great price, but your purchase also helps rescued animals!
 Take a look at the lovely sapphire pieces we have to offer today!

 One of our best sellers, you won’t find a piece this eloquent at a better price.
 A natural, untreated sapphire lies between dainty rows of genuine diamonds, nestled in glossy 14K gold.
 Simple yet glamorous, this ring is a piece that won’t break the bank, but sure looks like it could.
 This ring is a perfect choice for everyday wear.

 Smooth sterling silver studded with exquisite, genuine sapphires (or other gemstones of your choice!) make up this sumptuous bracelet.
 Wear it to a romantic dinner, a mimosa-splashed brunch, or to your next outing.
 (Or around the house.
 It’s never a bad time to feel splendid in sapphire.)